CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![alt text](assets/revised-split/tay-r05.jpg){: .rev1row}\
 Revised: Apthorpe, Tay

-## Joining Vowels Sounded Individually and Diphthongs
+## Fully Written: Joining Vowels Sounded Individually and Diphthongs

 Some concepts are under the prominent letter, instead of the first in the group.